matthiasschaub/tahuti/inbox.md

 - refactor(ui): move about page from group pages (`/groups/{gid}`)
   to index page (`/groups`)
 - refactor(ui): make upper margin of add button/svg bigger
-- refactor(ui): different setting pages for different roles
-  - host will have delete group button and remove member
-  - members will have a leave group button
-  - if public group no settings are available (only group metadata)
 - refactor(tahuti): move state transition to its own library or helper arm
 - refactor(tahuti): add helper to get all data of a group (reg, led, acl, group)
 - refactor(tahuti): host should be part of register